To All the Boys: P.S. I Still Love You: Plot

 The next day, Lara Jean apologizes to John Ambrose for not telling him about Peter, and then dresses up for Peter's game.
-As she is waiting for Peter to come out to meet her, Chris shows her a photo of Peter and Gen. She confronts Peter and realizes that Peter never stopped talking to Gen and that, on the ski trip, Peter was planning to get back together with Gen. As Peter is in a rush to get to the game, he tells Lara Jean they will have to talk about it later, but she is too hurt and breaks up with him.
-She goes to the treehouse later and meets Gen, who reveals that Peter was only comforting her as her parents are separating, and that she went to Peter because he had undergone the same experience.
-She also says that Peter is crazy about Lara Jean, and that Lara Jean shouldn't doubt him.
-She then reveals that she had, in fact, put a friendship bracelet identical to Lara Jean's in the capsule, and was too embarrassed to show it.
-Lara Jean realizes that it was her and not Peter who always had Gen on her mind, and makes up with Gen.
+As she is waiting for him to come out to meet her, Chris shows her a photo she just took of Peter and Gen. Lara Jean confronts Peter and realizes that he never stopped talking to Gen and that, on the ski trip, Peter was planning to get back together with Gen. As he has to hurry to the game, he tells Lara Jean they will have to talk about it later.
+Feeling too hurt, she breaks up with him, breaking their promise to not break each other's hearts.

+Lara Jean goes to the treehouse and meets Gen, who reveals that Peter was only comforting her as her parents are separating, and that she went to him because he had also gone through the same experience.
+Gen insists that Peter is crazy about Lara Jean, and that she should not doubt him.
+Gen then reveals that she had, in fact, put a friendship bracelet identical to Lara Jean's in the capsule, but was too embarrassed to show it.
+Lara Jean realizes that it was her and not Peter who always had Gen on her mind, and makes up with her.

 On the night of the retirees' ball, Stormy gives Lara Jean a dress and a makeover.
 She and John Ambrose dance before going outside in the snow.
 When they kiss, Lara Jean realizes that she truly loves Peter and does not hold feelings for John.
-She apologizes to him and rushes outside, surprised to find Peter waiting outside for her.
-He is waiting outside because he remembers she does not like driving in the snow, a fact that she told him on their first date.
-He says that she can break his heart if she wants, but instead she says that she loves him, and he tells her he loves her back.
-They kiss and make up, and in an ending voiceover Lara Jean says that she had wanted a fairytale relationship with Peter, but is now satisfied with what she has.
+She apologizes to him and rushes outside, surprised to find Peter waiting for her.
+He is there because he remembers she does not like driving in the snow, something that she told him on their first date.

+Peter says Lara Jean can break his heart if she wants, but instead she says that she loves him, and he tells her he loves her back.
+They kiss and make up, and in an ending voiceover Lara Jean says that she had wanted a fairy-tale relationship with Peter, but is now satisfied with what they have.